 For this recipe I am showing you how to wet brine a turkey.
 The challenge of wet brining is 1) keeping the meat submerged in the liquid and 2) finding a container big enough to hold a turkey without taking too much room in the fridge.
 The Briner Bucket makes it easy.

 The first step is to mix the brine.
-Our top recommendation is Oakridge Game Changer Brine and Injection.
+Our top recommendation is Malcom's Bird Brine.

-Put the turkey into the brine and set the bucket into the fridge for one hour per pound of turkey.
+Pour the brine into the Briner Bucket, then put the turkey into the bucket and position the locking plate just above the turkey.
+Add enough water to cover the turkey completely and set the bucket into the fridge.
+Brine the turkey for one hour per pound of turkey.

-Remove the turkey from the brine and carefully loosen the skin covering the breast and between the rear cavity opening and the legs so that you can season the meat directly later.
+After removing the turkey from the brine, I carefully loosened the skin covering the breast and between the rear cavity opening and the legs so that I could season the meat directly.
 Take your time to avoid tearing the skin.

-Set the turkey in the fridge on a pan uncovered for 10–12 hours to draw some of the moisture out of the skin to help it get more crispy.
+Set the turkey on a wire rack in a rimmed baking sheet and return it to the refrigerator uncovered for 12 hours to draw some of the moisture out of the skin to help it get more crispy.

 Season the Turkey

-Our top seasoning recommendation for turkey is Dizzy Pig Mad Max Turkey Seasoning, and that's what I'm using for this turkey.
-If you haven't tried it yet, you need to...
-It will give your holiday meals the kick they need, jazz up your gravy and stuffing, and help you celebrate in style!
+To season the turkey, I used Dizzy Pig Mad Max Turkey Seasoning.
+This rub is a great choice and will give your holiday meals the kick they need, jazz up your gravy and stuffing, and help you celebrate in style!

 Shake some seasoning into the opening under the skin against the legs.
-Be careful not to add an excessive amount and use your fingers to spread the seasoning around.
+Use your fingers to spread the seasoning around and be careful not to add an excessive amount.

 Gently pull back the skin covering the breast and sprinkle the meat with seasoning, then work some seasoning further underneath the skin with your fingers.